NCIS (TV series): Production

-Name
+Title

 Before the launch of the first season, advertisements on CBS identified the show as "Naval CIS".
 By the time of the launch of the first episode, NCIS was airing under the name Navy NCIS, the name it held for the entire first season.
 Since the "N" in NCIS stands for "Naval", the name "Navy NCIS" was redundant.
 The decision to use this name was reportedly made by CBS, over the objections of Bellisario, who preferred the old title because he felt it would: